danieldotinc/veve-eslint/README.md

         "react": "off",
         "react-hooks": "off"
     },
-    root: "src"
+    root: "src",
+    overwrite: {
+        // if you don't want your custom changes to these files to be overwritten
+        //     by each install of the package, mark the respective file as "off" "tsconfig": "on",
+        "eslintrc": "on",
+        "eslintignore": "on",
+        "prettierrc": "on",
     }
+}
 ```

-if you want to use this package for a front-end app (react or next), you need to enable (mark as "on") the front-end dependencies ("jsx-a11y", "react", "react-hooks").
+- if you want to use this package for a front-end app (react or next), you need to enable (mark as "on") the front-end dependencies ("jsx-a11y", "react", "react-hooks").

-if you want to use this package for a "next" project, you also need to change "root" field to "app" (if that's your root for your frontend files)
+- if you want to use this package for a "next" project, you also need to change "root" field to "app" (if that's your root for your frontend files)

-if you don't add this config file manually before installation, it will automatically be created with the default config (above), but then if you change any of the default config, you need to uninstall and install the package again (for your custom changes to take place don't remove the .custom-eslint.js config).
+- if you don't add this config file manually before installation, it will automatically be created with the default config (above), but then if you change any of the default config, you need to uninstall and install the package again (for your custom changes to take place don't remove the ".custom-eslint.js" config).

+- with every installation your config files (tsconfig, eslintrc, eslintignore, prettierrc) will be overwritten with the default files.
+To avoid that, in case of having some custom changes to any of these files, you must mark the overwrite option for that file as "off".